In this blogpost:

 1. Use an omnichannel approach

-2. Find and reward customer feedback
+2. Seek and reward customer feedback

-3. Report your Social Media activities
+3. Report your social media activities

 4. Look closely at your competitors

-Here are some questions to ask yourself:
+These are some questions to ask yourself:

 - What kind of posts do their customers share with them?